nodeshift/nodejs-reference-architecture/docs/functional-components/nodejs-versions-images.md

 and will give you the earliest warning that you may need to update your Node.js version.

-For new applications alwasys start with the latest LTS version.
+For new applications always start with the latest LTS version.

 For existing applications plan to do advance testing on your next target LTS version when it is released in April each year (it will be the